 The SEC's disclosure forms can be accessed on the Commission's Web site at http://www.sec.gov/about/forms/secforms.htm.

 Compliance and disclosure interpretations related to the amendments are available at http://www.sec.gov/divisions/corpfin/cfguidance.shtml.

 Transition guidance for registered investment companies under the rule and form amendments can be found at http://www.sec.gov/divisions/investment/guidance/icproxydisclosuretransition.htm.

 Contacting the SEC

-Questions on other SEC regulatory matters concerning small companies may be directed to the Division's Office of Small Business Policy by e-mail at the address above, or by telephone at (202) 551-3460.
+Questions on other SEC regulatory matters concerning small companies may be directed to the Division's Office of Small Business Policy through the online form or by telephone at (202) 551-3460.